 SORMAS in English

 On this page we aim to provide information on SORMAS-ÖGD in English.
 It summerizes all information that can be found on this website.
-For information on SORMAS in the international context, please visit our international website or call our hotline.
+For information on SORMAS in the international context, please visit our international website, call our hotline or sent us an e-mail.

 For whom is SORMAS-ÖGD?